dottjt/reddit_response/README.md

 ## Improvements

 - Did I just relapse or not?
+MESSAGE If you have to ask, then generally yes.
+Although
+- Fetish is irrelevant.
 MESSAGE
 - in the above/below message, it would be nice to know if the message has been sent inboxMessage
 - Should show DONE if they have EVER received a final message.
 Period.
+- If done, remove everything so it takes up less space.

+- Not just toRemove, but I need a filter which nullifies positive case i.e. New to NoFap then don't delete.

+// Send Final is not correct, please align with how it's being done in the filters.
+It will show purely if it's middle, but the use has only sent a start, which is wrong.

 ## Nice To Have